nodules/asker/README.md

 };
 ```

-Note: `setContentType` sets "Content-Type" header only if header was not set before.
+Note: `setContentType` sets `Content-Type` header only if header was not set before.
 But you can force overriding by passing `true` as second argument:

 ```javascript
 Asker.bodyEncoders.trimText = function(body, setContentType) {